NLxAROSA/nlxarosa.github.io/_posts/2024-10-23-are-you-really-in-control.md

 ## 'Deploy on Friday!' is just the hook

 This blog is called 'Deploy on Friday!', but it's really just a hook.
-It's not (just) about the Friday at all, but it's about any day of the week.
-As a matter of fact, it's not always about you doing any deploying at all!
+It's not (just) about the Friday at all.
+As a matter of fact, it's not even always about you doing any deploying at all!

 Design your systems to be observable and resilient (esp. to outside changes) and they will be able to weather a storm whenever it may occur.
 Which is typically on the moment that's the least convenient to you.
 Implementing better practices is hard and difficult work, but you can do this at a time of your choosing.
 Outages pick the time for you, especially those in dependencies beyond your control!